lokirobotics/trekkr/README.md

 }
 ````

-The two ways to create screenshots are the following
+The two ways to create screenshots are the following:

 You can either use the _ScreenshotManager_ rule to directly take a screenshot.
 ````java